eshaanvora/DockerChat/README.md

 * ClientHandler.java receives messages from a client and relays it to the other clients.
 * Client.java is the client annd contains socket and username.

-A Jenkins job was configured to automatically run linters and unit test this project from my GitHub repo.
+A Jenkins job was configured to automatically run linters and unit test this project from my public GitHub repo.
 The Jenkins server was configured on the icd.chapman.edu server

 ## Identifying Information